onetep-devel/documentation/starting_with_onetep.rst

 work with (fortunately, this does not lead to the calculation aborting, only to some threads idling).
-Even with four threads you will lose some efficiency, because some threads will get 3 atoms and some only 2. onetep works best with about 4-6 threads, unless you are using Hartree-Fock exchange (HFx), which is the most efficient on large thread counts.
+Even with four threads you will lose some efficiency, because some threads will get 3 atoms and some only 2.
+ONETEP works best with about 4-6 threads, unless you are using Hartree-Fock exchange (HFx), which is the most efficient on large thread counts.

-Threads are easiest to control via ``onetep_launcher``, which you are advised to use, but onetep also provides keywords for controlling them manually – these are ``threads_max``, ``threads_per_fftbox``, ``threads_num_fftboxes``, ``threads_per_cellfft`` and ``threads_num_mkl``.
-Each of these sets the number of threads spawned from a single process for some part of onetep\ ’s functionality.
+Threads are easiest to control via ``onetep_launcher``, which you are advised to use, but ONETEP also provides keywords for controlling them manually – these are ``threads_max``, ``threads_per_fftbox``, ``threads_num_fftboxes``, ``threads_per_cellfft`` and ``threads_num_mkl``.
+Each of these sets the number of threads spawned from a single process for some part of ONETEP\ ’s functionality.
 This is advanced stuff and will not be covered in this beginners’ document.

 Another point to note is that each thread requires its own *stack* (a